LunarG/gfxreconstruct/README.md

 for capture files (currently available) and support for multi-threaded replay (to be added in the future).

+GFXReconstruct's software architecture is API-agnostic.
+Capture and replay of D3D12 applications has also been added, including support for DXR workloads.

 ## Stability

 The GFXReconstruct project is currently Beta quality software.
 The primary